dojo/dojo.io/site/source/tutorials/1020_registries/index.md

 # Working with the Registry

 ## Overview

+Flexibility to override the default type of a widget's children provides a powerful configuration option when it comes to using and customizing widgets with any web application.
+Additionally as web applications grow, the physical size of the resources required to load the application becomes more and more critical.
+Keeping the size of resources required to load a web application as small as possible ensures that the application can provide an optimal performance for all users.
+To help with these challenges, Dojo 2 provides a concept of a `registry` that can be used to achieve both of these goals in a simple and effective manner without intruding on the existing development experience.

+In this tutorial, we will start with an application that is that uses concrete widget classes and loads all required assets when the application initially.
+First we'll swap all the concrete widget references to load the widgets from a `registry`.
+Then create a new widget that will be lazily loaded when the worker card is clicked the first time.

 ## Prerequisites
 You can [download](../assets/1020_registries-initial.zip) the demo project and run `npm install` to get started.